tnwei/vqgan-clip-app/README.md

 ![](docs/four-seasons-20210808.png)

-In addition, **uploading image prompts has been greatly simplified** compared to using the Colab interface, thanks to Streamlit's file upload widget.
+In addition, **uploading image prompts has been simplified** compared to using the Colab interface, thanks to Streamlit's file upload widget.
 From what I've seen thus far, image prompts have a wildcard effect on the content and style of the generated image.
 Probably reason why I've never seen works of VQGAN-CLIP mentioning use of the image prompt.
 Either way, if you like clicking "I'm Feeling Lucky" on Google, this is for you.

 ## Notes